saikatdas0790/learn-enough-css/README.md

 #### display: flex
 - Forces all child elements to fill the entire parent element

+### Positioning

+#### `static`

+> every element has a static position by default, so the element will stick to the normal page flow.
+So if there is a `left/right/top/bottom/z-index` set then there will be no effect on that element

+#### `relative`

+> an element’s original position remains in the flow of the document, just like the static value.
+But now `left/right/top/bottom/z-index` will work.
+The positional properties “nudge” the element from the original position in that direction

+#### `absolute`

+> the element is removed from the flow of the document and other elements will behave as if it’s not even there whilst all the other positional properties will work on it

+##### Note

+> An element with relative positioning gives you the control to absolutely position children elements inside of it

+#### `fixed`

+> the element is removed from the flow of the document like absolutely positioned elements.
+In fact they behave almost the same, only fixed positioned elements are always relative to the document, not any particular parent, and are unaffected by scrolling

+#### `sticky`

+> the element is treated like a relative value until the scroll location of the viewport reaches a specified threshold, at which point the element takes a fixed position where it is told to stick

+#### `inherit`

+> the position value doesn’t cascade, so this can be used to specifically force it to, and inherit the positioning value from its parent

 ### Margins, Padding and Borders
 - If you specify the width of a block element and apply a border or padding to it, the additional border or padding will go outside of the content.
 You end up with an element that is bigger than the dimensions you specified
 - To fix the total width of the content box, and force the *border* and *padding* to fit inside we can use the `box-sizing: border-box` declaration